EpicEric/sandhole/book/src/cli.md

           By default, no rate limit is set.
 For better results, this should be a multiple of `--buffer-size`.

+      <b>--random-subdomain-value</b> &lt;VALUE&gt;
+          Set a value for random subdomains for use in conjunction with `--random-subdomain-seed` to allow binding to the same random address between Sandhole restarts.

+          Beware that this can lead to collisions if misused!

+          If unset, defaults to a random value.

       <b>--random-subdomain-seed</b> &lt;SEED&gt;
           Which value to seed with when generating random subdomains, for determinism.
 This allows binding to the same random address until